 Is your CDL threatened by charges of drunk driving?

 penalties for drunk driving include license revocation for six months to five years, or permanently.
-You cannot allow this to happen to you if you drive a commercial vehicle for a living.

 Defense Strategies for CDL DUI Cases